prodelas/CNF/readme-en.md

 It removes tautological clauses and repeated literals in each of the clauses. clause.

-1. `unsatisfiable`: Given a list of clauses, returns `True` or `False` depending on whether the clause set is unsatisfiable or unsatisfiable. or `False` depending on whether the set of clauses is unsatisfiable or unsatisfiable.
+1. `unsatisfiable`: Given a list of clauses, returns `True` or `False` depending on whether the clause set is unsatisfiable or satisfiable.
 It makes use of the Davis&Putnam algorithm.

-1. satisfiable: Given a list of clauses, returns `True` or `False`, depending on whether the clause set is satisfiable or not. depending on whether the set of clauses is satisfiable or not.
-At satisfiable, it returns a list of literals, which when interpreted as true, satisfies interpreted as true, satisfies the set; in case of being unsatisfiable, it gives the empty list.
+1. `satisfiable`: Given a list of clauses, returns `True` or `False`, depending on whether the clause set is satisfiable or not.
+It also returns a list of literals, which when interpreted as true, satisfies interpreted as true, satisfies the set; in case of being unsatisfiable, it gives the empty list.